 That’s why Alm asked the panelists for Proud to Work MN to come with tangible, concrete tips and examples of what has worked for improving the workplace, and what hasn’t.
 He wants the approximately 150 attendees expected to attend to leave the conference equipped with the facts and figures to get the conversation started and begin rolling out initiatives.

 “We want to put the pressure on companies to compete on this topic,” says Alm.
 “And once we get that going, that inevitably is going to produce outcomes for [the LGBTQ] community.”

 Smith praises Mossier for helping lead the charge toward LGBTQ workforce equality.
 She’s glad to see so many businesses signed on to participate.

 “Minnesota is in the forefront on this, and we want to stay in that forefront,” says Smith.
 “Everybody should have the freedom to be who they are, and to be able to work in places that where they can be open about who they are.”

-The Proud to Work MN conference is being held Friday at the University of Minnesota’s Carlson School of Management - 3M Auditorium.
+The Proud to Work MN conference is being held Friday at the University of Minnesota’s Carlson School of Management – 3M Auditorium.
 It will kick off with a reception at 8 a.m. and Smith’s remarks will be presented at 9 a.m.
-For more information, click here.
+More information can be found here.